 On sports turf, spiking is done as often as possible; every other week being quite normal.
 This is because the effect is quite short lived due to the amount of use the turf gets and therefore frequency is the only way to achieve a well aerated soil and help control compaction.
 The benefits to the grass are considerable and the goalie appreciates landing on thick grass rather than hard soil!

 For lawn care we need to be realistic.
 All the books say aerate your lawn!
 I say aerate your lawn!
 However, once a year with a fork spaced every six inches is a WASTE of time!
 Suggesting you stick the fork in ten times a year is just as daft!
 So what is to be done?

-It should go without saying that these tools, even though they are sharp, won't penetrate hard lawns, but then little will!
-In these cases you'll need to water first or wait for rain.
+It should go without saying that the following tools, even though they are sharp, won’t penetrate hard lawns, but then little will!
+In these cases you’ll need to water first or wait for rain.

 These strap on to your own foot wear and spike the lawn as you walk though I wouldn’t recommend them on slopes.
 They take a little getting used to but after a few minutes you get into the rhythm.
 They are not hard work and offer a very dense spike pattern for thorough aeration and if safe, can be combined with other lawn care jobs.

 TIP: Wear boots if possible and put the spikes on when you’re on the lawn.
 They don’t like stone and you’ll get stuck to the shed floor if it’s made of wood!

 There are basically two types of rolling lawn aerator or spiker.
 They either have fixed spikes or have the spikes spring loaded.
 I found far less jerking and bouncing with the fixed spikes and it was easier and smoother to get it to stick into the soil.